MKW-Players-Page/mkwpp-api-rust/README.md

 This will be actually faster, by the nature of not being an interpreted language.

 ## Possible .env Parameters
+These parameters can also be passed via command line as Key=Value pairs if the command line has been passed the argument `envline`

 | Key | Value Type | Description | Default |
 |-|-|-|-|
 | DB_USERNAME | String | Database admin username | postgres |